Juliusz Schauder: Early life and career

-Born on 21 September 1899 in Lwów to a lawyer father of Jewish descent, he was drafted into the Austro-Hungarian Army right after his graduation from school and saw action on the Italian front.
-He was captured and imprisoned in Italy.
-He entered the university in Lwów in 1919 and received his doctorate in 1923.
-He got no appointment at the university and continued his research while working as teacher at a secondary school.
-Due to his outstanding results, he obtained a scholarship in 1932 that allowed him to spend several years in Leipzig and, especially, Paris.
-In Paris he started a very successful collaboration with Jean Leray.
-Around 1935 Schauder obtained the position of a senior assistant in the University of Lwów.
+Due to his outstanding results, he obtained a Rockefeller Foundation scholarship in 1932 that allowed him to spend several years in Leipzig (1932–34), where he collaborated with Leon Lichtenstein and, especially, Paris.
+In Paris, he worked with Jacques Hadamard and started a very successful collaboration with Jean Leray.
+Upon returning to Lwów in 1934, he also collaborated with fellow Polish mathematician Józef Marcinkiewicz.
+In 1935, Schauder obtained the position of a senior assistant in the Jan Kazimierz University and the same year went to Moscow to attend an International Conference in Topology.
 Schauder, along with Stanisław Mazur, was an Invited Speaker of the International Congress of Mathematicians in 1936 in Oslo.